Julia A. Wood: Career

-Towards the close of 1871, Wood was daily employed in sewing, until late in March 1872, she begun teaching her youngest brothers, Virgil and Toutant.
+Towards the close of 1871, Wood was daily employed in sewing, until late in March 1872, she began teaching her youngest brothers, Virgil and Toutant.
 She volunteered to make a sacrifice in that matter.
 Feeling it to be a duty to provide them with home education, she continued to teach them every year, whether she was sick or well.
 Being the eldest sister, it devolved upon her to teach, at times, for seven successive years, the most of her brothers and sisters in their childhood days.
 In addition to that, she taught her two youngest brothers three successive years.

 In January 1873, Wood was instantaneously seized with excruciating neuralgia of her face, continuing three successive months, the whole of every day, and the most of each night; that ended late in March, 1873.
 Desiring to be usefully employed, and too feeble for any kind of exertion, she resumed the task of completing a book for housekeepers she had begun, and laid aside a few years before.
 She continued that writing four and a half months, from October 1873 until the ensuing February 1874, with her Bible beside her for frequent examination.
 That continuous writing proved to be such a tax that Wood became thoroughly prostrated, with little or no relief, for the next six or seven months.

 On October 4, 1874, Wood was baptized and joined the Brethren or German Baptists church, sometimes called "Dunkards" or "Tunkers", by outsiders.

 For seven successive years after Wood joined the Brethren, she wrote by turns, for several of the church's papers: The Pilgrim, Primitive Christian, Progressive Christian, and occasionally for the Brethren At Work and Gospel Preacher.
 In 1877, she published Virginia cotillions, which contained cotillion music named for "Jeff Davis", "Robt.
 E. Lee", "Thos.
 J. Jackson", "Jas.
 Longsreet", "P.G.T.
 Beauregard", and the "Jas.
 E. B. Stuart".

 In June 1879, Wood became so disabled by an accident that she had to suspend her public writing, except when necessity demanded otherwise, entailing additional suffering.
 Friends insisted upon Wood traveling North, or to the coast to try and improve her health and thus she did.
 That tour lead to publication of her book, My northern travels: the results of faith and prayer : based upon a tour of nine months through Illinois, Indiana, Michigan, New York, Ohio, Pennsylvania, and Canada.
 With the authors autobiography in 1887.